Hit Record — Course Admin

 A lav mic (~$25–$40)

-Plug-in lavalier microphones that connect directly to your phone.
-Search "lav mic for iPhone" or "lav mic USB-C" depending on your phone.
+A plug-in lavalier that connects directly to your phone.
 This single upgrade will make your videos sound professional immediately.
-Audio quality is everything.
+Audio quality is everything — it matters more than video quality.

 4